 Not true.
 All full-time students are required to carry at least 12 academic credits.
 Physical education courses are not granted academic credit and do not count toward your enrollment status.

-If I major in certain fields, I can get a Bachelor of Science, right?
+If I major in certain fields, I can get a bachelor of science degree?

 Not true.
-Mount Holyoke College offers only one degree at the undergraduate level; it is the Bachelor of Arts.
+Mount Holyoke College offers only one degree at the undergraduate level the Bachelor of Arts.

 Not true.
 While different institutions follow different rules, there is no single "right" way of abbreviating degrees.
-Mount Holyoke follows the common practice of using "AB" as the abbreviation, because the diploma is in Latin, not English.
-If our diploma were printed in English, it would be "BA."
-You will undoubtedly be asked, sometime, by someone, "what's an AB?
-Is it anything like a BA?"
-The answer is yes; they both refer to exactly the same degree.
+Mount Holyoke follows the common practice of using "A.B." as the abbreviation, because the diploma is printed in Latin, not English.
+If our diploma were printed in English, we would likely use the English "B.A." abbreviation.
+You will undoubtedly be asked, sometime, by someone, "What's an A.B.?
+Is it anything like a B.A.?"
+The answer is both abbreviations refer to exactly the same degree.

 Courses you take through the Five College Interchange at Amherst, Smith, Hampshire, or the University of Massachusetts do not count as Mount Holyoke credits and won't count toward the residency requirement.

-Not true, they do count.
-Any credits you earn at any of the other colleges or university while you are registered at Mount Holyoke, in a regular semester through the registration interchange, count as "Mount Holyoke residency credit."
+Not true they do count.
+Any credits you earn at any of the other colleges or UMass while you are registered at Mount Holyoke, in a regular semester through the registration interchange, count as "Mount Holyoke residency credit."
 January terms, however, are not part of the official interchange agreement.
 Any credits earned at other colleges or at UMass during the intersession period in January will not be applied toward your residency requirement.
-Academic work completed during the summer or through UMass Continuing Education is considered transfer credit and will not be applied toward your residency requirement.
+Academic work completed during the summer or through UMass Continuing Education at any point is considered transfer credit and will not apply to the residency requirement.

 You cannot include your minor in the 68 credits outside your major requirement.

-Of course you may.
-Those 68 "outside" credits include all courses -- distribution, language, minor, multicultural, and electives -- as long as they are not from your major field.
+Not true.
+Those 68 "outside" credits include all courses distribution, language, minor, multicultural, and electives as long as they are not from your major field.

-You cannot apply courses you took or take away from Mount Holyoke towards a minor.
+You cannot apply courses taken away from Mount Holyoke toward a minor.